How do I apply for SIWES placement in Nigeria? Where can I really do my industrial training in Nigeria this year?

 What is Multi-Forwarding?

-Multi-Forwarding simply means the writing and forwarding of your SIWES application letters to more than one course-related firm for your industrial training.
+Multi-Forwarding simply means the writing and forwarding of your application letters to over one course-related firm for your industrial training.

-For instance, when securing SIWES placement during my own time, I applied for my industrial training in 3 Biochemistry related firms, namely:
+For instance, when securing SIWES placement during my own time, I applied for my training in 3 Biochemistry related companies, namely:

 - A Private Hospital

-- Pharmaceutical (Drug) Company, all in Owerri, Imo State.
+- Pharmaceutical (Drug Production) Company, all in Owerri, Imo State.

-The Private Hospital and Brewery Company only accepted my SIWES Application, although I was earlier informed that I shouldn’t expect to be paid.
+The private hospital and brewery only accepted my application, although I was earlier informed that I shouldn’t expect to be paid.

-You see, I was lucky in securing a reputable place for my industrial training although I wasn’t paid.
+I was lucky in securing a reputable place for my training, although I wasn’t paid.

-Assuming I had put all my hope, and only applied for my industrial training in the pharmaceutical industry that rejected me, “Where would I had begun?”
-“What would had been my fate?”
+Assuming I had put all my hope, and only applied for my training in the pharmaceutical company that rejected me, “What would have been my fate?”

-In the course of securing SIWES placement in Nigeria, if you should apply for your industrial training, let’s say in five (5) or more similar or different firms related to your course of study, there’s no how one or more won’t favour and accept you for training, so far as:
+While securing placement in Nigeria, if you should apply for your training, let’s say in five (5) or more similar or different firms related to your course of study, there’s no how one or more won’t accept you for training, so far as:

-- You correctly wrote and forwarded your SIWES application letters on time
+- You correctly wrote and forwarded your application letters on time.

-- The firms actually accept and work with I.T students in related fields e.g. Banks accepting only Banking & Finance, Economics, Accountancy, Insurance, Computer, Marketing, Management students instead of Biochemistry, Agric, Engineering students etc.
+- They actually accept and work with I.T students in related fields, e.g. Banks accepting only Banking and Finance, Economics, Accountancy, Insurance, Computer, Marketing, Management students instead of Biochemistry, Agriculture, Fishery students.

 - There are actually vacancies.

-How To Apply For Industrial Training (IT) In Nigeria
+How to Apply for Industrial Training in Nigeria

 - email or